djkramnik/ui-annotations/README.md

 #### QOL / BUGS

+* update automatically if you click next / prev (with the same warning)
+* after you hit enter in draw mode, focus the dropdown so you can press a letter please
 * in the extension there should be a mode to vary the styles on the page and take multiple screenshots
-* frontend viewer after you update do not go back to index please
-* need a faster way to delete annotations on the frontend viewer (give us the icon)
+* need a faster way to delette annotations on the frontend viewer (give us the icon)
 * need a faster way to draw annotate.
 I should be able to draw multiple boxes and then label them in one shot?
 * reset the toggle text / shrink to text node checkboxes to false after each submit
 * export should call end at the same time.  buttons like start / end / export should be disabled if appropriate